Elgg/Elgg/mod/htmlawed/vendors/htmLawed/htmLawed_README.txt

   *  remove *null* characters  *
   *  neutralize potentially dangerous proprietary Netscape *Javascript entities*  *
-  *  replace potentially dangerous *soft-hyphen* character in attribute values with spaces  *
+  *  replace potentially dangerous *soft-hyphen* character in URL-accepting attribute values with spaces  *

   *  remove common *invalid characters* not allowed in HTML or XML  ^`
   *  replace *characters from Microsoft applications* like 'Word' that are discouraged in HTML or XML  ^~`